Ronde Barber

-Jamael Orondé "Rondé" Barber (born April 7, 1975) is an American former professional football player who spent his entire 16-year career as a cornerback with the Tampa Bay Buccaneers of the National Football League (NFL).
-He is the identical twin brother of Tiki Barber, a former running back for the New York Giants.
-Barber grew up in Roanoke, Virginia and played college football for the University of Virginia.
+Jamael Orondé Barber (born April 7, 1975) is an American former professional football defensive back who played 16 seasons in the National Football League (NFL) with the Tampa Bay Buccaneers.
+He played college football for the Virginia Cavaliers, earning third-team All-American honors twice.
+Barber played the cornerback position for the majority of his career and transitioned to safety for his final season.

-In the 1997 NFL Draft, the Tampa Bay Buccaneers selected Ronde Barber in the third round as the 66th overall pick.
-Over the course of his career, Barber was selected to five Pro Bowls, accumulated three first team All-Pro selections, two second-team All-Pro selections, and was selected to the National Football League 2000s All-Decade Team.
-Additionally, he led the NFL in interceptions in 2001, is the Buccaneers all-time interceptions leader, is one of the two members of the 40/20 club (40+ interceptions, 20+ quarterback sacks) alongside Charles Woodson, and the only member of the 45/25 club (45+ interceptions, 25+ quarterback sacks).
-After the 2002 season, Barber won Super Bowl XXXVII against the Oakland Raiders.
+In the 1997 NFL draft, the Buccaneers selected Barber in the third round with the 66th overall pick.
+Over the course of his career, Barber was selected to five Pro Bowls, accumulated three first-team All-Pro and two second-team selections.
+He was selected to the NFL 2000s All-Decade Team.
+Additionally, he led the NFL in interceptions in 2001, and he is the Buccaneers all-time interceptions leader.
+Barber is one of the two members of the 40/20 club (40+ interceptions, 20+ quarterback sacks) alongside Charles Woodson, and the only member of the 45/25 club (45+ interceptions, 25+ quarterback sacks).
 He also holds the record for most consecutive starts by a defensive back.
-Barber was inducted into the Virginia Sports Hall of Fame in 2014, and will be inducted into the Pro Football Hall of Fame in 2023.
+Barber was inducted into the Virginia Sports Hall of Fame in 2014, and was inducted into the Pro Football Hall of Fame in 2023.

-Early years
+Early life

+Barber is the son of Geraldine Barber and James Barber.
 The Barber twin boys were born five weeks premature.
 Barber was born seven minutes before his identical twin brother Tiki Barber.
 He was named Jamael Oronde which means "first born son".
 Tiki was a running back who played for the New York Giants.

-Barber is the son of Geraldine Barber and James Barber.
-Barber was a star running back at Virginia Tech and later played in the World Football League.
+James Barber was a star cornerback at Virginia Tech and later played in the World Football League.
 His roommate in college was Bruce Arians.
-His parents separated when Barber was very young.
-Barber father Daniel X., was a young struggling entertainer that traveled a lot, which did not allow him opportunities to provide suitable financial support and rarely he had time to see his sons when they were growing up.
+Ronde's parents separated when Barber was very young.
+James Barber rarely saw his sons when they were growing up, and failed to provide suitable financial support to them.
 His mother Geraldine worked two, sometimes three jobs to support her three sons.
 He and Tiki have an older brother, Tarik Barber.

 Barber graduated from Cave Spring High School of Roanoke, Virginia in 1993, and was a standout in football, wrestling, and track.
 In football, Barber was a three-time All-District selection.
 In track, Barber won the national title in the 55-meter hurdles as a senior in 1993, with a career-best time of 7.18 seconds.
 He was timed at 14.05 seconds in the 110-meter hurdles.
 He also won four Group AAA hurdles titles in indoor and outdoor track.